libriscv/libriscv/README.md

 - Tiny memory footprint
 	- Less than 40kB total memory usage for [fibonacci program](/binaries/measure_mips/fib.c)
 - High scalability with unique CoW-support and shared memories
-	- Serve requests using ephemeral VMs in ~1us in production (not microbenchmark/slideware)
+	- Serve requests using ephemeral VMs in [~1us in production](https://github.com/libriscv/multi_tenant_drogon)
 	- Execute segments are automatically shared among all instances (with or without forking)
-- Dynamic linking and run-time dlopen() support
+- Dynamic linking and run-time dlopen() support (see CLI)
-- Supports sandboxing language-runtimes that use JIT-compilation, eg. V8 JavaScript
+- Supports sandboxing language-runtimes that use JIT-compilation, eg. V8 JavaScript and LuaJIT
 	- JIT-compiled segments will be detected, processed and can use the fast-path dispatch

 Non goals: